commonsharp/SurvivalProject-Server/README.md

 # 03/04/2017
 * You now get a list of all users in the lobby when you join the lobby, leave a room or leave a game.
+* The correct mission level is now presented when you login.
+(The game mode is still not working though)
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.
 * Didn't notice that gold charging a card doubles your fusion success rate.
 Changed the success rate accordingly.
 * Cleaned the big match code a bit.